astral-atlas/wildspace-deno/modules/Data/NetworkCommon/readme.md

 Passing in some web browser objects (like the `fetch` object), return a network service object.

-> Note, `createHTTPServer` and `createWSServer` functions will
+> Note: `createHTTPServer` and `createWSServer` functions will
-> throw errors, as they are not supported in this platform.
+> always reject, as they are not supported in this platform.

 ### `createDenoNetworkService()`

-Using the builtin `Deno` object.
+Using the builtin `Deno` object to make network connections.

 ### `createNodeNetworkService()`